 February: Troll Time – We’re celebrating our newest exhibit by Thomas Dambo!
 Learn all things troll, interact with the sculpture, and build your own troll to take home.
 We heard he likes to read and write notes to his friends….come discover what he has to say!

 March: Flowers - Did you know that some flowers are edible, or that some will only bloom at night?
 Flowers are more than just a pretty face.
 In March we will become experts on one of nature’s most delightful gifts.

 April: Seeds- Seeds come in all sizes, shapes and colors.
 Some seeds are as small as a speck of dust, and others are as big as a basketball.
 Join us in February as we learn how seeds form, travel, and grow.

 May: Solar Science and weather - The sun is a big ball of energy that all plants and animals need for survival.
 Join us as we uncover the mystery of energy on our planet.
 Make your very own solar powered oven, plant a flower that looks like a sun and more!

 June: Art Naturally - Connect with Nature in the most Creative way!
 This month we will design our own gardens, learn about the color wheel, and go on an art scavenger hunt, exploring some of our garden’s current exhibitions.

-July: Birds- Pollinators, seed spreaders, nest builders, and singing beauties!
+July: Bees- Pollinators, seed spreaders, nest builders, and singing beauties!
 Learn about our history with birds and their incredible diversity!
 We will make bird feeders, go bird watching and seek to understand these living dinosaurs.